 - Be mindful of user expectations

 - Be sure the user understands what to expect from your app.
-For example, say your app is designed to instantly play music when the user plugs in their headphones.
-This could result in a bad experience if the user is not expecting such behavior.
+For example, suppose your app is designed to instantly play music when the user plugs in their headphones.
+This could result in a bad experience if the user doesn't expect such behavior.

 - Be conservative with notifications

 - If your app sends notifications, clearly communicate this to the user.
 Send only notifications that are relevant to the user.
-Keep in mind that your app must co-exist with many other apps that may also be sending notifications.
+Keep in mind that your app must coexist with many other apps that might also send notifications.

 - Conserve system health

-- Although great effort has gone into making the Awareness API efficient, it still has the potential to consume significant amounts of battery if used carelessly.
-The Awareness API manages system health for you, however if you register too many fences the Awareness API will throttle callbacks to prevent undue battery drain.
-Likewise, making excessive snapshot requests can also drain battery life.
+- Although great effort was spent to make the Awareness API efficient, it still has the potential to consume significant amounts of battery life if used carelessly.
+The Awareness API manages system health for you.
+However, if you register too many fences, the Awareness API throttles callbacks to prevent undue battery drain.
+Likewise, excessive snapshot requests can also drain battery life.

 - Use the Awareness API for awareness

-- If your app needs to perform tasks that are not time-sensitive, such as synchronizing data or cleanup operations, consider using the JobScheduler API for such tasks.
+- If your app needs to perform tasks that aren't time-sensitive, such as data synchronization or cleanup operations, consider the JobScheduler API to perform such tasks.